-US-backed Gaza Humanitarian Foundation says 5 aid workers killed by Hamas
+US-backed Gaza Humanitarian Foundation says 5 aid workers killed in attack

 Hamas earlier this week denied that it had threatened the foundation after the organisation accused the Palestinian group of making “direct threats” against its operations.

+The aid organisation, which is led by Johnnie Moore, an evangelical Christian who advised US President Donald Trump’s 2016 presidential campaign, has been mired in controversy since beginning operations on May 27.

-The aid organisation has been strongly criticised by the UN and rights groups, which have accused it of failing to meet basic humanitarian standards.
+The UN and aid groups have boycotted the foundation over concerns that it does not meet basic humanitarian standards and is not independent of Israel.

-Numerous Israeli attacks on Palestinians have taken place near the foundation’s distribution sites in Rafah and the Netzarim Corridor, with more than 220 people killed since the group began operations on May 27, according to Gaza health authorities.
+Numerous Israeli attacks on Palestinians have taken place near the foundation’s distribution sites in Rafah and the Netzarim Corridor,

+On Wednesday, 57 people were killed and more than 363 injured as they tried to access aid at the sites, Gaza’s Health Ministry said.

+More than 220 Palestinians have been killed while seeking aid since the foundation began operations, according to Gaza health authorities.

 In its statement, the foundation, which on Saturday reported that it had been unable to distribute aid due to Hamas threats, said the attack “did not happen in a vacuum”.